 Be safe.
 If you aren’t sure how your dog is going to react to a new situation, be cautious.
 You may want to leave him at home.
 If your dog overreacts to visitors, keep him locked up when company comes over.
 You can work with professionals to help your dog become accustomed to these situations.

-Comply with area ordinances regarding reporting of dog bites.
+Comply with local ordinances regarding reporting of dog bites.

 Consult your veterinarian for advice about dog behavior that will help prevent similar problems in the future.

-If someone else’s dog bites you, first seek medical treatment for your wound.
-Next, contact authorities and tell them everything you can about the dog — the owner’s name, if you know it; the color and size of the dog; where you encountered the dog; and if, where, and when you’ve seen it before.
+If someone else’s dog bit you, first seek medical treatment for your wound.
+Next, contact authorities and tell them everything you can about the dog: the owner’s name, if you know it; the color and size of the dog; where you encountered the dog; and if, where, and when you’ve seen it before.
 These details may help animal-control officers locate the dog.
 In addition, consider asking your physician if post-exposure rabies prophylaxis is necessary.

-According to the Centers for Disease Control and Prevention, children are at the greatest risk for dog bite–related injuries, especially those ages 5-9.
-Luckily, recent research shows that the rate of dog bite–related injures among children seems to be decreasing.
+According to the Center for Disease Control and Prevention, children are at the greatest risk for dog bite-related injuries, especially those ages 5-9.
+Luckily, recent research shows that the rate of dog bite related injures among children seems to be decreasing.
 However, I would recommend sharing this column with your children in order to help them be prepared.
-It’s better to be safe than sorry.
 Stay safe during National Dog Bite Prevention Week and throughout the entire year!